Always here

 We provide Stroke Home Care across the South of England.
 Find your local Alina Homecare Team today.

-Our Home Care for stroke service is completely tailored to the needs of you or your loved one.
+Our Stroke Care at Home service is completely tailored to the needs of you or your loved one.
 We offer a free home visit before care starts to understand your needs and requirements.
 If care is needed as soon as possible, we can offer same day home visits.
-Among other tasks, we can help with household tasks, Personal Care, companionship, shopping and meal preparation.
+We can help with household tasks, Personal Care, companionship, shopping and meal preparation.

 Our Stroke Home Care service is delivered by one of our specially trained Home Care Workers.
 All our Carers are trained through our exclusive Alina Homecare Training Academy to provide high quality and compassionate care.